DataFire/Integrations/integrations/generated/google_ml/README.md

   * outputPath `string`: Required.
 The output Google Cloud Storage location.
   * region `string`: Required.
 The Google Compute Engine region to run the prediction job in.
   * runtimeVersion `string`: Optional.
 The Google Cloud ML runtime version to use for this batch
+  * signatureName `string`: Optional.
+The name of the signature defined in the SavedModel to use for
   * uri `string`: Use this field if you want to specify a Google Cloud Storage path for
   * versionName `string`: Use this field if you want to specify a version of the model to use.
 The